Leone, American Samoa: 20th century

 On September 30, 1943, a bomber airstrip known as Leone Airfield was completed in Leone.
 Today, the site is home to Leone High School and Midkiff Elementary School.
 The airfield was abandoned in early 1945 due to turbulent air currents and lack of use.
 The airstrip was meant to be a Marine Corps fighter strip, but only a total of two airplanes were able to land and take off before the strip was declared unsafe due to the turbulent air currents.

-During his 1961-62 archaeological surveys in Leone, Dr. Yoshihiko Sinoto documented the first known pre-European petroglyphs in American Sāmoa (or in the Samoan Islands overall) at Leone Bay.
+During his 1961-62 archaeological surveys in Leone, Dr. Yoshihiko Sinoto documented the first known pre-European petroglyphs in American Samoa (or in the Samoan Islands overall) at Leone Bay.
 Additional petroglyphs were discovered in 1966.

 In October 1982, residents in Leone celebrated the 150th anniversary of the first missionary, John Williams.
 The Catholic Church in town celebrated the 100th anniversary of the Sisters School, which was established in Leone in 1883 by Sisters Mary St. Vincent, St. Claire, and St. Thérese.